MicrosoftDocs/microsoft-salescopilot-docs/articles/global-search.md

 1. In the search results, select the record to view the details.

     :::image type="content" source="media/global-search.png" alt-text="Screenshot of search results returned by global search.":::

+You can filter the search results by record type.
+The record types that are available for filtering depend on the record types that your administrator configured.
+The record types are shown above the list of search results.
+Select a record type to filter the search to results by that record type.

 ## Search for a record using other surfaces